ADHD and Phones

 Screen Time Specialist • Diagnosed AuDHD • Washington Post Featured

-I got hooked on TikTok as an adult — two weeks after downloading it to create content for parents, I was checking it compulsively.
-I deleted it.
-That experience, combined with my AuDHD diagnosis and 12 years working with neurodivergent children in London schools, is why I understand what your teenager is up against.
+I have AuDHD and 12 years working with neurodivergent children in London schools — 8 of those as Head of Technology.
+That is why I understand what your teenager is up against.
 The pull is real.
 The algorithm is relentless.
 And the standard advice does not account for ADHD neurology.

 I have supported over 1,000 families through coaching and school workshops.
 I help parents understand the technology their teenagers are using — and build approaches that work with ADHD brains, not against them.